jessicawestworth/mizerShiny/README.md

 intends to remove the barrier of knowledge and allow individuals to investigate and understand ecosystem-wide trophic interactions.
-Furthermore, it intends to allow users to balance yield, sustainability and nutrition.
+Furthermore, it intends to allow users to balance yield, sustainability and nutrition across different fishery strategies.

-## Installation and Loading mizerShiny
+## Running mizerShiny

 You can install the development version of mizerShiny and then run the default North Sea mizer model like so